RealOrangeOne/theorangeone.net/content/posts/wireguard-getting-started.md

 [Peer]
-PublicKey = <servers publickey>  # The servers public key Endpoint = <servers ip>:51820  # The IP (or hostname) of the server, along with the port wireguard is listening on AllowedIPs = 10.1.10.2/24  # The IPs and masks the client should route through the tunnel
+PublicKey = <servers publickey>  # The servers public key Endpoint = <servers ip>:51820  # The IP (or hostname) of the server, along with the port WireGuard is listening on AllowedIPs = 10.1.10.2/24  # The IPs and masks the client should route through the tunnel

 PersistentKeepalive = 25  # Ensure connections remain active, especially useful over NAT